Kempananjammanni Devi: Vani Vilas Regency

 Maharaja Chamarajendra Wadiyar, while on a visit to Calcutta in 1894, developed diphtheria and succumbed to sudden death there, thus abruptly cutting short a promising reign that lasted only 13 years.
 He was just 32 and had already left his mark as an excellent leader.
 His death suddenly created a government crisis in the kingdom as Prince Krishnarajendra Wadiyar IV was still in minority.
 The unexpected tragedy was regarded as a great national misfortune throughout India and was deplored by the British Government as an imperial loss.
 The royal family plunged into great sorrow and the citizens were said to have felt orphaned.

 The burden of governing the kingdom fell on Maharani Kempananjammanni.
 History posed a new challenge to her: a severe bubonic plague struck the capital Mysore city, reducing the population in half.
 Under such circumstances, she was nominated as queen-regent, a post she held for about eight tough years, from 1895 to 1902, and served the people with great aplomb, dignity, devotion, discipline, and distinction.
 She earned the respect of one and all for the fabulous way she held forth.
-The regency was named Vani Vilasa Sannidhana, or regency.

-She was advised by Diwans Sri C.V.
-Rangacharlu and later by Sir K. Seshadri Iyer at that time.
-Sir T. R. A. Thumboo Chetty, a former Chief Justice of Mysore and a senior member of the Regency Privy Council, was also an acting diwan for Iyer.
-She was also assisted by her brother Sir M. Kantaraj Urs, later diwan, as her private secretary.
+She was advised by Sir K. Seshadri Iyer at that time.
+Sir T. R. A. Thumboo Chetty, a former Chief Justice of Mysore and a senior member of the Regency Privy Council, was also an acting dewan for Iyer.
+She was also assisted by her brother Sir M. Kantaraj Urs, later dewan, as her private secretary.
 She helped Mysore recover from slump.
 Progress in all fields resulted from their efficient administration and blessed the entire citizenry.
 Generation of electricity from the river Kaveri, promoting the Indian Institute of Science, construction of the Vani Vilas Sagara dam (also known as the Māri-Kanave Valley aqueduct), construction of the new palace, extension of new localities in Mysore, water supply through pipes (Vani Vilas Waterworks), and laying of foundation stone of Victoria Hospital in Bangalore were enough testimony.
 The British Crown decorated her with a CI for her distinguished leadership.

 Maharani Kempananjamanni was a great believer in women's education; under her patronage, Maharani's College got all due attention.
 She was a staunch follower of Hinduism, but respected all faiths equally.

 Retirement and last days

-She retired when Krishnarajendra Wadiyar IV came of age when, on 8 August 1902, the yuvaraja ascended the throne that marked the end of memorable regency and the beginning of what was to become Mysore's golden era, an era that came to be known by the encomium ramarajya.
+She retired when Krishnaraja Wadiyar IV came of age when, on 8 August 1902; the yuvaraja ascended the throne that marked the end of memorable regency and the beginning of what was to become Mysore's golden era, an era that came to be known by the encomium Ramarajya.

 After a brief illness, she died on the midnight of 7 July 1934, in Bangalore.